IHA Young Researcher Award

 The IHA Young Researcher Award recognises and rewards emerging talent in the hydropower sector.
 It was first presented at the 2015 World Hydropower Congress in Beijing, and was awarded again at the 2017 event in Addis Ababa.

-Details on the submission deadline fot the next award cycle will be announced during 2018.
+Details on the written submission deadline for the next award cycle will be announced during 2018.
 Typically, a submission needs to be:

-- Relevant to at least one of the topics under discussion at the 2017 World Hydropower Congress.
-You can view the agenda here.
+- Relevant to at least one of the topics under discussion at the 2019 World Hydropower Congress (view the Congress programme);

-- Accompanied (if possible) by any relevant images for publication on the IHA website
+- Accompanied by any relevant images for publication on the IHA website;

-- Written in a way to make your research accessible to a wider audience, who may not be familiar with the subject.
+- Written in a way that makes your research accessible to a wider audience, who may not be familiar with the subject;

-- Accompanied by the following information: your name, date of birth, contact details, and proof of affiliation to a university or other academic institution.
+- Accompanied by the following information: your name, date of birth, contact details and proof of affiliation with a university or other academic institution.

-If you would like any more information about the IHA Young Researcher Award, please get in touch with us on email@example.com.
+If you would like any more information or to make a submission, please contact firstname.lastname@example.org